Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ### dnsenum

 While you can use tools such as dig and whois to query name records and hosting details and to check that external DNS services are not leaking too much information, a tool such as dnsenum packages a number of tests into a single query ([github.com/fwaeytens/dnsenum](https://github.com/fwaeytens/dnsenum)).
-As well as hosting information and name records, dnsenum can try to work out the IP address ranges that are in use.
+As well as hosting information and name records, dnsenum can try to work out the IP address ranges that are in use #zone_transfer.

 ### scanless